andrixb/ReactSassWebpack2Setup/README.md

 # Intention

-This repository has been created in order to have a minimal FE setup for any application architecture based on web components.
+This repository has been created in order to have a minimal FE setup for applications architecture React/Redux based.

 It uses Sass (with .scss/.sass).
 The style is loaded at the component level.